ℹ️ Why this playbook

 Current assessment

-This is the most uncomfortable one.
 January 6 was political violence.
 Some participants have received pardons or leniency.
-There is selective rhetoric minimizing or excusing the violence.
-However, hundreds were prosecuted and convicted; violence is not state policy; armed groups are not officially sanctioned.
-The trigger requires systemic tolerance or reward, not selective or retrospective acts.
 This red line has been approached more closely than any other.

 🚫4.
 Opposition is criminalized